 Maximum allowable rent increase

-The maximum allowable rent increase for the period September 1, 2022 through August 31, 2023, is 3 percent.
-According to the United States Department of Labor's Bureau of Labor Statistics, the percentage increase in the Consumer Price Index for all Urban Consumers in the Los Angeles-Long Beach-Anaheim Metropolitan Area from May 2021 through May 2022 was 8.01 percent.
-Since 80 percent of this change in CPI through May 2022 is greater than 3 percent, then the maximum allowable rent increase is capped at 3 percent for the next applicable period.
+The maximum allowable rent increase for the period September 1, 2022 through August 31, 2023, is 3%.
+According to the United States Department of Labor's Bureau of Labor Statistics, the percentage increase in the Consumer Price Index (CPI) for all Urban Consumers in the Los Angeles-Long Beach-Anaheim Metropolitan Area from May 2021 through May 2022 was 8.01%.
+Since 80% of this change in CPI through May 2022 is greater than 3%, the allowable rent increase for the period effective September 1, 2022, through August 31, 2023, is 3%.

 Please use the links below for further information on the calculation of the maximum allowable increase, as well as further instructions on how property owners may apply the increase depending on when their last increase was applied.